rh9891/TheKnittyGritty/README.md

 - For an optimal checkout process, the user is provided with a detailed invoice of their order.
 - After completing purchase, user is provided with shipping status.
 (Admin product management allows ability to mark order as delivered upon delivery.)
-- User can get notified about discounts and sales by signing up for the mailing list.
-- Product reviews and ratings are available for users that want to choose the best product and helps build the company's reliability.
+- Users can view product reviews and ratings to make informed purchasing decisions, while also helping build trust and credibility for the company.
 - Product pagination to aid in user-friendly shopping experience.
 - Admin management for all order details, product inventory, product creation/edit/deletion, and users.
 - Full-featured checkout process (delivery method, payment method/integration, order summary, detailed invoice, etc.)